 Seacoast Science Center will confer one Marine Science Fellowship Outstanding Achievement Award to an SSC Marine Science Fellowship student each year.
 This award will go to an individual who consistently exceeds expectations, goes above and beyond, and is actively working toward pursuing further education and/or exploration in the marine science or environmental science fields.
 The Marine Science Fellowship Outstanding Achievement Award includes a prize of $1000, which may go toward further education (books, computer materials, etc.) and/or exploration of the marine science or environmental science fields through certifications, field experiences or coursework.

 You must apply for this award to be considered.
-Applications and letters of recommendation must be submitted by midnight on June 1, 2023.
+Applications and letters of recommendation must be submitted by midnight on May 25, 2024.

 My experience in the Fellows program helped bring deeper understanding and clarity to my path.
 The focus of my research project was on pollution in the ocean and I wrote a literary review that will be the basis for my senior project, which is to design a submersible device to collect plastic marine debris.
 My hope is to help restore ocean health and inspire others to do so as well.